gaguero/attendant/memory-bank/activeContext.md

 - **Skeleton Loading**: Professional loading states implemented
 - **Navigation**: Smooth prefetching and transitions

+## 🎯 **CURRENT FOCUS: Granular Permission System Design**

+We are now in the planning phase for Phase 4.1, focusing on designing a flexible, granular permission system that can:
+- Support any permission across the entire system
+- Handle property-specific and chain-wide permissions
+- Scale with future platform features
+- Provide proper audit trails and security

-The platform is now production-ready with excellent performance, security, and user experience! 🚀
+The platform is now production-ready with excellent performance, security, and user experience, ready for the next phase of development! 🚀